willmillar/willmillar.github.io/_posts/2013-06-25-aea-jared-spool.md

 ---
 layout: post
 category: blog
-title: "Notes: &ldquo;It&rsquo;s a Great Time to be an Experience Designer&rdquo; with Jared Spool"
+title: "&ldquo;It&rsquo;s a Great Time to be an Experience Designer&rdquo; with Jared Spool"
+subtitle: Conference notes
 permalink: aea-spool
 ---